-Amended the rule to require jurors to be addressed by number instead of by last name, in response to 2021 Oregon Laws, chapter 295 (HB 2539 (2021)).
+Amended the rule to require jurors to be addressed by number instead of by last name, in response to ORS 10.097 (Oregon Laws 2021, chapter 295 (HB 2539)).

-Amendment of the rule was preliminarily recommended for approval by the UTCR Committee at the fall meeting on October 15, 2021.
-This rule was amended out-of-cycle by Chief Justice Order 21-054, effective January 1, 2022.
+The committee preliminarily recommended amendment of the rule at the fall meeting on October 15, 2021.
+The amendment was adopted out-of-cycle by Chief Justice Order 21-054, effective January 1, 2022.
+The committee received one public comment expressing general support for the amendment.
+No action was needed nor taken by the committee.

 This proposal was submitted by Aja Holland, UTCR Reporter, on September 1, 2021.
-The proposed amendment requires jurors to be addressed by number instead of by last name, in response to legislation.
-In 2021, the Legislative Assembly enacted 2021 Oregon Laws, chapter 295 (2021 House Bill (HB) 2539), effective January 1, 2022.
+The amendment requires jurors to be addressed by number instead of by last name, in response to ORS 10.097 (Or Laws 2021, ch 295 (HB 2539), which went into effect on January 1, 2022.
 HB 2539 § 2 prohibits a juror from being identified by name in an open court proceeding.
-Existing UTCR 3.030 prohibits addressing a juror by first name, but by implication, allows a litigant or a litigant's attorney to refer to a juror by last name, which will be prohibited when HB 2539 (2021) takes effect.
+Existing UTCR 3.030 prohibited addressing a juror by first name, but by implication, allowed a litigant or a litigant's attorney to refer to a juror by last name.